ralna/GALAHAD/doc/Julia/rst-dir/sbls_functions.rst

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of rows in the symmetric matrix :math:`H`.
+		- is a scalar variable of type Int32 that holds the number of rows in the symmetric matrix $H$.

 	*
 		- m

-		- is a scalar variable of type Int32 that holds the number of rows in the symmetric matrix :math:`C`.
+		- is a scalar variable of type Int32 that holds the number of rows in the symmetric matrix $C$.

 	*
 		- H_type

-		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the matrix :math:`H`.
-It should be one of 'coordinate', 'sparse_by_rows', 'dense', 'diagonal', 'scaled_identity', 'identity', 'zero' or 'none', the latter pair if :math:`H=0`; lower or upper case variants are allowed.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the matrix $H$.
+It should be one of 'coordinate', 'sparse_by_rows', 'dense', 'diagonal', 'scaled_identity', 'identity', 'zero' or 'none', the latter pair if $H=0$; lower or upper case variants are allowed.

 	*
 		- H_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of :math:`H` in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of $H$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- H_row

-		- is a one-dimensional array of size H_ne and type Int32 that holds the row indices of the lower triangular part of :math:`H` in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size H_ne and type Int32 that holds the row indices of the lower triangular part of $H$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes, and in this case can be NULL.

 	*
 		- H_col

-		- is a one-dimensional array of size H_ne and type Int32 that holds the column indices of the lower triangular part of :math:`H` in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size H_ne and type Int32 that holds the column indices of the lower triangular part of $H$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense, diagonal or (scaled) identity storage schemes are used, and in this case can be NULL.

 	*
 		- H_ptr

-		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of :math:`H`, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of $H$, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 	*
 		- A_type

-		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`symmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the matrix :math:`A`.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`symmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the matrix $A$.
 It should be one of 'coordinate', 'sparse_by_rows', 'dense' or 'absent', the latter if access to the Jacobian is via matrix-vector products; lower or upper case variants are allowed.

 	*
 		- A_ne

-		- is a scalar variable of type Int32 that holds the number of entries in :math:`A` in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type Int32 that holds the number of entries in $A$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- A_row

-		- is a one-dimensional array of size A_ne and type Int32 that holds the row indices of :math:`A` in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size A_ne and type Int32 that holds the row indices of $A$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes, and in this case can be NULL.

 	*
 		- A_col

-		- is a one-dimensional array of size A_ne and type Int32 that holds the column indices of :math:`A` in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size A_ne and type Int32 that holds the column indices of $A$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense or diagonal storage schemes are used, and in this case can be NULL.

 	*
 		- A_ptr

-		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of :math:`A`, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of $A$, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 	*
 		- C_type

-		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the matrix :math:`C`.
-It should be one of 'coordinate', 'sparse_by_rows', 'dense', 'diagonal', 'scaled_identity', 'identity', 'zero' or 'none', the latter pair if :math:`C=0`; lower or upper case variants are allowed.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the matrix $C$.
+It should be one of 'coordinate', 'sparse_by_rows', 'dense', 'diagonal', 'scaled_identity', 'identity', 'zero' or 'none', the latter pair if $C=0$; lower or upper case variants are allowed.

 	*
 		- C_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of :math:`C` in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of $C$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- C_row

-		- is a one-dimensional array of size C_ne and type Int32 that holds the row indices of the lower triangular part of :math:`C` in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size C_ne and type Int32 that holds the row indices of the lower triangular part of $C$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes, and in this case can be NULL.

 	*
 		- C_col

-		- is a one-dimensional array of size C_ne and type Int32 that holds the column indices of the lower triangular part of :math:`C` in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size C_ne and type Int32 that holds the column indices of the lower triangular part of $C$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense, diagonal or (scaled) identity storage schemes are used, and in this case can be NULL.

 	*
 		- C_ptr

-		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of :math:`C`, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of $C$, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 .. index:: pair: function; sbls_reset_control
 .. _doxid-galahad__sbls_8h_1afdfe80ab659c2936d23802b6a6103eb8: